cambot/notes/clean-code-series.md

 ### 57:25 - Conclusion
 - "The Open Close Principle is at the moral center of system architecture.
 To the extent that a system is not open for extension and closed for modification, that system is immoral."

+## Episode 11 - Liskov Substitution Principle  (part 1)
+- 1:00 - Recap of Ep 10
+- 5:00 - Wave Particle Duality

+### 13:18 - Type theory
+- What’s in a type - a bag of operations.

+### 21:55 - Subtypes
+- asymmetry of usability
+- "Subtypes can be used as their parent types"

+### 34:30 - The representative rule
+- Square/Rectangle
+- Every refused bequest is a violation of the open-closed principle.
+- Solution: keep Squares and Rectangles as separate types.
+- Representative do not share the relationships of the things they represent.

+## Episode 11 - Liskov Substitution Principle  (part 2)

+### 0:15 - Heuristics
+- If the base class does something, the derived class must do it too and in the same expected way.
+- The derived function unconditionally throws an exception
+- isInstanceOf (unless it’s to re-assert information the compiler has lost)
+- Type Cases
+- Inheritance breeds rigidity, you drag along all the dependencies along with the base class

+### 10:20 - Design by Contract

+###13:45 - The Modem Problem
+- Solution: adaptor class pattern.
+All Dependencies point away from the ugly hack.

+### 27:25 - Conclusion

+## Episode 12 - Interface Segregation Principle
+- 3:20 - Overview
+- 6:55 - Heisenberg Uncertainty Principle

+### 14:30 - Interfaces
+- Name has more to do with its user than its implementers.

+### 24:40 - Fat Classes
+- Classes that have lots and lots of methods.
+Lots of fan out.
+Issues: longer build/compile time.  strongly coupled dependencies.
+- Solution: implement multiple interfaces.
+- 36:30 - The ATM Example

+### 45:00 - Physical Structure
+- Don’t depend on things you don’t need.

+### 54:05 - The Need to Know
+- "Loose Lips sink ships, and leaky abstractions create distractions."

+### 58:20 - Conclusion